paraiccooney/data-centric-project/README.md

 ## Features
 **Feature 1 - Recipe Page**
-The My Recipes page (which can be accessed from the button in the nav of the same name or by clicking the site logo in the center of the nav) utilises the jinja templating language to loop through & render each recipe written by the user.
+The My Recipes page (which can be accessed from the button in the nav of the same name or by clicking the application logo in the center of the nav) utilises the jinja templating language to loop through & render each recipe written by the user.
 It does so by passing in all recipes as an argument when rendering the url & then, through use of a jinja if statement rendering only those recipes who's author matches that of the username entered at the start of the session.